-1996 saw the addition of the Van Wert Crematory.
-Investing in a brand new state-of-the-art crematory, Alspach-Gearhart Funeral Home became the only full service on-site crematory in Van Wert County- which still holds true today.
+With the rise in cremation, the funeral home once again saw an opportunity to better serve the community with the addition of the Van Wert Crematory in 1996.
+By investing in a brand new, state-of-the-art crematory on its current property, Alspach-Gearhart Funeral Home became the only full service on-site crematory in Van Wert County, which still holds true today.

 To better serve the western Van Wert county community, a brand new facility was constructed in 1998 in Convoy which became Gearhart-Sauer Funeral Home.

 Mike’s son, Andrew Gearhart, joined the staff of Alspach-Gearhart Funeral Home and Crematory in 2001 ultimately becoming a partner in the business.